Big Dipper: Asian traditions

-Inuit traditions

-In Inuit astronomy, the same grouping of stars is referred to as "the Caribou" (Tukturjuit).
-Many of the stars within the constellation "were used as hour hands on the night sky to indicate hours of the night, or as calendar stars to help determine the date in fall, winter, or spring."

-In North America
+In North America and Greenland

 The asterism name "Big Dipper" is mostly used in the United States and Canada.
 However, the origin of the term is disputed.
 A popular myth claimed the name originated from African-American folk songs; however, a more recent source challenges the authenticity of the claim.

 In an 1824 book on the history of the constellations' mythology, Jacob Green contrasted the "Dipper or Ladle" descriptors used in the United States with "Charles's Wagon or Wain" which were common in England.
 Descriptions of "the dipper" appear in American astronomy textbooks throughout the 19th century.

+According to Chris Cannon, "the Big Dipper is viewed as a caribou from Eastern Siberia across Alaska and Northern Canada to Greenland", that is throughout the Iñupiaq-Yup’ik-Aleut language family.
+Thus, in Inuit astronomy, this grouping of stars is referred to as "the Caribou" (Tukturjuit).
+Many of the stars within the constellation "were used as hour hands on the night sky to indicate hours of the night, or as calendar stars to help determine the date in fall, winter, or spring."

+The name of a constellation at least partly corresponding to the Big Dipper is attested throughout the Dene languages.
+In Gwich'in, for example, the name is yahdii.
+(This name was also borrowed into Tlingit, as yaxhté.)
+Although dictionaries often report yahdii and related words as simply meaning "the Big Dipper", later research showed that in at least some cultures, yahdii was actually a constellation covering much of the sky; it was understood to represent either primordial creator-figure or a dangerous being that he defeated.
+The stars corresponding to the Big Dipper represent only the being's tail.

+In Cree-speaking (Ininewuk) cultures, a number of constellations correspond to the Big Dipper.
+One name is Swampy Cree Ochekatchakosuk, meaning "fisher stars" deriving from the words for the fisher, ochek, and celestial bodies, atchakosuk.
+Having helped save the land from perpetual winter, the fisher is rewarded by the Creator by being made into a constellation; a similar story circulates in Anishinaabe culture.
+Another is Mista Musta ("the big bear").
+In this case, the origin-story for the constellation is that a marauding bear is chased from the land by seven birds, so swiftly that all end up in the heavens.
+The constellation of the birds is called Tehpakoop Pinesisuk ("the Seven Birds") and corresponds to the Classical constellation Corona Borealis.

 Stars

 Within Ursa Major the stars of the Big Dipper have Bayer designations in consecutive Greek alphabetical order from the bowl to the handle.

 The Big Dipper's bowl and part of the handle photographed from the International Space Station.
 Mizar and Alcor are at the upper right.